Moltis

 model_provider = "anthropic"

-User overrides take priority over channel overrides, which take priority over the account default.
+User overrides take priority over channel overrides, which take priority over the account default, for both model selection and agent selection.

 Access Control